-Exemption Full or partial exemption from meeting enrolment and / or admission conditions
+Exemption Full or partial exemption from meeting enrolment and / or admission conditions and / or sitting interim examinations.

 Exit qualifications Fontys minor

 Qualifications students must have on completing the study programme.
 A minor open to all Fontys students, so long as they meet any admission criteria for the minor, with a focus on overarching and distinctive themes.